shrekdad/shrekdad.github.io/README.md

 # Support

-If you have any questions about our apps, please contact us at:
+If you have any questions about this app, please contact us at:
 **shrekdad@gmail.com**

 # Terms of Use

-Shrekdad is licensed under the Apple Standard End User License Agreement (EULA).
+This app is licensed under the Apple Standard End User License Agreement (EULA).
 For more information, please visit: https://www.apple.com/legal/internet-services/itunes/dev/stdeula/